 Though travel by sea is far safer now – though not without risk, as the recent tragedy on the Costa Concordia in Italy showed – the sinking still grips the public’s imagination, and then as now, the public wanted to know the notable names among the dead.

-What follows is a list of notable people who were definitely missed when the ship went down.
+What follows is a list of famous people who went down with the ship.

 Before the Titanic even set sail, she had to be built.
 For the 2,000 workers assigned to the task at the Harland and Wolff shipyard in Belfast, Ireland, she was the latest in a long line of huge projects and took 3,000,000 rivets to construct.
 It was dirty, loud and dangerous work, and safety precautions were almost non-existent.
 Deaths were expected, and aside from hundreds of injuries, at least a handful of people died during the construction process, in the shipyard and before the launch.
 These men – their names not easy to find – were arguably the first deaths on the Titanic.